Product docs

 The app uses a small database facade.
 SQLite is the default, while MariaDB/MySQL can be selected through DB_DRIVER without changing the rest of the codebase.

-- node-cron runs background sync hourly and skips recently synced customers.
+• node-cron runs background sync and skips URL workspaces that were synced recently.

 DB_DRIVER=sqlite